MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms-networking.md

 - Access to your Active Directory or Azure Active Directory (Azure AD) instance
 - Access to a server that can provide an IP address using DHCP.
 Microsoft Teams Rooms on Surface Hub cannot be configured with a static IP address.
 - Access to HTTP ports 80 and 443.
-- TCP and UDP ports configured as described in Port and protocol requirements for [Microsoft 365 and Office 365 URLs and IP address ranges](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US) for Microsoft Teams.
+- TCP and UDP ports configured as described in Port and protocol requirements for [Microsoft 365 and Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges) for Microsoft Teams.

 > [!IMPORTANT]
 > Microsoft Teams Rooms does not support proxy authentication as it may interfere with regular operations of Teams.
-Ensure that Surface Hub devices or Microsoft 365 service endpoints have been exempted from proxy authentication before going into production.
+Ensure that Surface Hub devices or Microsoft 365 service endpoints have been exempted from proxy authentication before going into production with Teams Rooms on Surface Hub.

 ## Implement Quality of Service (QoS) on Surface Hub